 For organic ranking, look at individual keywords, not phrases, to index for many keyword phrases.
 Once you have a list of all potential keyword phrases that customers might use, use a frequency counter like Write Words to identify which individual words have the maximum number of keyword phrases attached to them.
 Then, prioritize those keywords in your listing’s title and bullets.

-Sellzone has a Listing Quality tool that helps to ensure that you are following Amazon’s guidelines for your listings.
+Semrush has a Listing Quality app that helps to ensure that you are following Amazon’s guidelines for your listings.
 It analyzes the compliance of your listings with Amazon requirements and style guides while providing data-driven recommendations for listing optimization to enhance your visibility and increase conversions.

 Reviews have always been an important facet of the Amazon ecosystem.
 Recently, Amazon has aggressively been monitoring reviews and trying to balance the need for sellers to gather these quickly while ensuring that reviews are authentic and provide good feedback for the customer.